Leandra Vane is presenting Parallel: Comparing Societal Stigma Between Disability and Sexual Non-monogamy. Check out her bio here.

 What do you feel are some of the biggest challenges or concerns facing us in society and the field of sexuality today?

-Why is your CatalystCon presentation topic importation to you?
+Why is your CatalystCon presentation topic important to you?

 Share one unknown (or little known) fact about yourself?